cyrusimap/cyrus-imapd/docsrc/imap/developer/compiling.rst

     :header: "Package", "Debian", "RedHat",  "Required for ``make check``?", "Notes"
     :widths: 20,15,15,5,45

+    `libchardet`_, libchardet-dev, libchardet-devel, "no", ""
     `libical`_, libical-dev, libical-devel, "no", "version 3.0.0 or higher" `libxml`_, libxml2-dev, libxml2-devel, "no", ""
+    `shapelib`_, shapelib, "", "no", "version 1.3.0 or higher"

 Other
 #####